seanemile/gas-optimization/README.md

 via_ir=false optimization=200
 via_ir=true optimization=200

-## GAS-7: Use IR(yul) compiler pipeline
+## GAS-7: Use Solidity IR-based Codegen compiler pipeline.
 <!--GAS-7 Tip -->
-Description: Notice through the sample code the effects of turning on IR ---
+Description: The IR-based code generator was introduced with an aim to not only allow code generation to be more transparent and auditable but also to enable more powerful optimization passes that span across functions.

 ## GAS-8: Consider using custom errors instead of revert strings.